-192 4.0 PROJECT DECOMMISSIONING
+4.0 PROJECT DECOMMISSIONING

 The procedures described for decommissioning are designed to promote public health and safety, environmental protection and compliance with applicable regulations.
 It is assumed that decommissioning will begin approximately 30 or more years after Project operation is initiated.
 The Project decommissioning plan may incorporate the sale of some of the facility components via the used equipment market and recycling of components.
 Decommissioning will be conducted in accordance with a Final Decommissioning Plan that will be developed in months prior to decommissioning being initiated.
 This decommissioning plan assumes that all equipment and facilities within and associated with the SPGF will be removed.
-The transmission lines, access road and water pipeline would also be restored to as close to its original state.
-A compliance inspection would be performed by BLM on BLM lands 4.1 Pre-Decommissioning Activities
+The transmission lines, access road and water pipeline would also be restored to as close to their original state.
+A compliance inspection would be performed by BLM on BLM lands.

+4.1 Pre-Decommissioning Activities

 Pre-decommissioning activities will be conducted to prepare the Project for demolition.
-This would include assessing the existing site conditions and development of the final Decommissioning Plan and schedule as described above.
+These activities would include assessing the existing site conditions and development of the final Decommissioning Plan and schedule as described above.
 An Environmental Site Assessment (ESA) will be conducted before any decommissioning activities occur.
-The ESA will document the existing conditions of the SPGF including the location and presence of hazardous materials on the site.
-The results of the ESA will be used to define any remediation or cleanup methodologies that could be required and incorporated into the Final Decommissioning Plan.
+The Environmental Site Assessment will document the existing conditions of the SPGF including the location and presence of hazardous materials on the site.
+The results of the Environmental Site Assessment will be used to define any remediation or cleanup methodologies that could be required and incorporated into the Final Decommissioning Plan.
 This documentation would ensure that areas containing hazardous materials can be decommissioned appropriately.
 Other pre-decommissioning activities would include removing hazardous materials from the site including residues that occur in equipment.
 All operational liquids and chemicals are expected to be removed and disposed of as discussed in Section 4.4.
 Hazardous material and petroleum containers, pipelines, and other similar structures shall be rinsed clean, when feasible, and the waste liquid collected for off-site disposal.
 Locations for decommissioned structures, non-hazardous waste, and debris will be designated on the final decommissioning plan to facilitate the decommissioning process and off-site removal.

 4.2 Removal of Facilities

 Site decommissioning and equipment removal can take a year or more.
-Therefore, access roads, fencing, electrical power, and raw/sanitary water facilities will temporarily remain in place for use by the decommissioning and restoration workers until no longer needed.
-Therefore, these components would be the last to be removed prior to site rehabilitation.
-10
+Therefore, access roads, fencing, electrical power, and raw/sanitary water facilities will temporarily remain in place for use by the decommissioning and restoration workers until these components are no longer needed.
+Therefore, access roads, fencing, electrical power, and raw/sanitary water facilities would be the last to be removed prior to site rehabilitation.